grafana/loki/docs/sources/getting-started/_index.md

 {container="evaluate-loki_flog_1"} |= "POST"
 ```

-To see every log line with the value of 401:
+To see every log line with the value of 401 (unauthorized error):
 ```
 {container="evaluate-loki_flog_1"} |= "401"